 \subsection{Confidence Estimation}

-In order to accurately estimate the prediction confidence used in stage $1$ of CAMELL and the label confidence used in stage $3$, we propose a confidence estimation model for each.
-In order for these models to accurately capture the confidence of a learning model, we incorporate both the \emph{total} and \emph{knowledge} uncertainty of the learning model. \emph{Total} uncertainty captures all uncertainty in the model's prediction, irrespective of the source.
+To accurately estimate the prediction confidence required in Stage $1$ as well as the label confidence in Stage $3$, we propose a confidence estimation model for each stage.
+These models are designed to encapsulate the learning model's confidence by considering both its \emph{total} and \emph{knowledge-based} uncertainties. \emph{Total} uncertainty captures all uncertainty in the model's prediction, irrespective of the source.
 Conversely, \emph{knowledge} uncertainty in a model originates from its incomplete understanding, which occurs due to a lack of relevant data during training, or the inherent complexity of the problem~\citep{gal2016uncertainty}.

 Both the prediction and label confidence estimation models share the same objective: to estimate the probability that the value $v_t^m$ for a specific label category $m$ at time-step $t$ is correct.
 To provide the training data for these models, we assume that the labels in the labelled pool are correct, as they have already been validated.
-Furthermore, we retrain these models whenever more labelled data is obtained.
+Furthermore, we retrain these models whenever more data is labelled.